NEWS AND NOTES

 Superintendent

-Today, Oct.
-3, the Michigan legislature passed a state education budget that includes free breakfast and lunch at school through the Michigan School Meals program.
-Governor Whitmer is expected to sign early next week and has previously expressed her support of the Michigan School Meals program.
+On Oct.
+3, 2025, the Michigan legislature passed a state education budget that includes free breakfast and lunch at school through the Michigan School Meals program.
+Governor Whitmer signed the legislation as she previously expressed her support of the Michigan School Meals program.

 Rochester Community Schools families will continue to offer free meals for ALL students on school days.